ScintillatorSynth/scintillatorsynth.org/content/en/docs/Guides/VGens-Overview.md

-These utility UGens allow the grouping of one-dimensional elements into vectors, access to individual elements within vectors, and lastly a convenience function to repeat (or <em>splat</em>) a single element across all elements within a vector.
+These utility VGens allow the grouping of one-dimensional elements into vectors, access to individual elements within vectors, and lastly a convenience function to repeat (or <em>splat</em>) a single element across all elements within a vector.

-#### Building Vectors
+#### Vector Building